One of England’s best – tributes paid to ‘wonderful person’ Graham Thorpe

 Editor

-Graham Thorpe has been hailed as one of the nation’s best players as tributes were paid to the former England batter following his death at the age of 55.
+Graham Thorpe has been hailed as one of England’s best players as tributes were paid to the former batter following his death at the age of 55.

-Thorpe’s death was announced by the England Wales Cricket Board on Monday morning, after he was first revealed to be seriously ill in hospital back in 2022.
+Thorpe’s death was announced by the England and Wales Cricket Board on Monday morning, after he was first revealed to be seriously ill in hospital in 2022.

 During a distinguished international career, Thorpe struck 16 Test hundreds for England, which included a debut century against Australia at Trent Bridge in 1993, and represented his country 182 times in all formats.